-What is content attribution?
+What is content marketing attribution?

 Models You Can Use

-You can apply different attribution models to see which content leads to a purchase or conversion in the user journey.
+You can leverage different attribution models to see which content leads to a purchase or conversion in the user journey.
 These attribution models attribute different percentages of importance to different content.
 Therefore, choosing the attribution model that most closely matches your company and user behavior for successful content marketing is essential.

 First Touch Model